opencog/learn/README.md

 * Updated May 2017
 * Updated June 2018

-Current project, under construction.
+Ongoing project, continuing activity.
 See the [language learning wiki](http://wiki.opencog.org/w/Language_learning) for an alternate overview.